Interested in TRIBE? The most important information

 If you recognize yourself in those characteristics (or you have a good plan for getting there), please, contact us at any time of the year; we love to talk to potential new students.
 The TRIBE program has very high expectations from students and mentors from the outset.
 To apply for enrollment, students and mentors need to prepare protocols of at least two related research studies in English that they intend to conduct during the PhD program.
 The research protocols sent to us by students and mentors are critically evaluated as soon as candidates contact us.
 The goal is to help candidates and mentors design feasible study protocols with high methodological quality.
 Assessment of your research protocols may involve a lot of questions from our side, and we may propose changes to the study protocol.
 We may ask for several revisions of your protocols.
 Once we consider the study protocols to be of sufficient quality, we will approve your enrollment in the TRIBE program.
 We do all this to ensure that we are enrolling students who have a high chance of successfully defending their doctorates within 3 years.

-Thus, TRIBE is an intensive PhD program that enrolls a small number of students, with whom we work intensively even before enrollment, whose progress is closely monitored, and who appreciate constructive criticism.
+Thus, TRIBE is an intensive PhD program that enrolls a small number of students with whom we work intensively even before enrollment, whose progress is closely monitored, and who appreciate constructive criticism.

 Are we competent to evaluate your research protocol?